Here's what's in the bipartisan infrastructure bill - KESQ

 Upgrading airports, ports and waterways

-The deal would invest $17 billion in port infrastructure and $25 billion in airports to address repair and maintenance backlogs, reduce congestion and emissions near ports and airports and promote electrification and other low-carbon technologies.
+The deal would invest $17 billion in port infrastructure and $25 billion in airports to address repair and maintenance backlogs, reduce congestion and emissions near ports and airports and promote electrification and other low-carbon technologies, according to the White House.

 It is similar to the funding in the bipartisan deal and Biden’s original proposal.

-Note: This story has been updated Sunday with the release of the bill text.